biocsuwb/EnsembleFS-package/README.md

 graph.result(result$model, "auc")

 # getting information about biomarkers from databases:
-# the Gene Ontology, the KEGG, the Reactome, the WikiPathways, the Transfac, the miRTarBase, the Human Protein Atlas, the CORUM, and the Human Phenotype Ontology.
+# the GO, the KEGG, the Reactome, the WikiPathways, the Transfac, the miRTarBase, the Human Protein Atlas, the CORUM, and the Human Phenotype Ontology.
 gene.top <- get.top.gene(result$selected.feature, 15 , 20)
 info.gene <- get.info.top.gene(gene.top, condition.methods = 'union')